brandonhatfield92/gigglygiraffe/README.md

 . showMore.js

 Section One:
   My project is just a basic informational site, the subject content of the page is predominantly giraffe related with a few extra links connected to related webpages(Giraffe Conservation Foundation, American Wildlife Foundation and SeaWorld!).
 I intended for this site to be fun, simple and easy to navigate for the user.
 I also developed this site with everyone in mind...including families!
 The link named Kids Zoo is exactly that, a cyber zoo for kids!
 Complete with pictures, videos and tons of fun facts.
 Overall I enjoyed this experience and I'm please with the website I created.
-I received tons of information, which was then applied to a hands on requirement, I enjoyed every minute  and  I can't wait dive deeper into field of Software Development.
+I received tons of information, which was then applied to a hands on requirement, I enjoyed every minute  and  I can't wait to dive deeper into the field of Software Development.

 Section Two:
   Three Custom CSS Styles I created are: